gatehill/threshold-docs/docs/getting-started.md

 ## Simple local example

-We're going to run Threshold as a standalone Docker container.
-This will allow us to get familiar with the Gateway and explore some simple policies.
+In this guide, we will assume you just want to kick the tires, so we're going to run Threshold as a standalone Docker container.
+This will allow you to get familiar with the Gateway and explore some simple policies.

 > Explore the example policies [on GitHub](https://github.com/gatehill/threshold-docs/tree/master/examples/src).